2/13/2025

 speaker

-Hey, good morning everybody.
-I appreciate all that intel and info, especially on the Saudi fund, very helpful.
-Hey, I just wanted to get a little bit more clarity around the commentary that you made in the press release and then again here in the conference call around free cash flow.
-And I think, you know, William's comment was you expect to be free cash flow positive and substantially reduce gross debt.
-So can you help us just kind of ring fence what you mean by substantially reducing gross debt?
+Hey, good morning, everybody.
+Appreciate all that intel and info, especially on the Saudi front.
+Very helpful.
+Hey, I guess I wanted to get a little bit more clarity around, you know, the commentary that you made in the press release and then again here in the conference call. around free cash flow.
+And I think, you know, William, his comment was you expect to be free cash flow positive and substantially reduce gross debt.
+So can you help us just, you know, kind of ring fence, you know, what you mean by substantially reducing gross debt?

 speaker